benstemon/davidsonii_F2_ddRAD/README.md

 this assumes the final two samples in the vcf are the parents.
 """

-# modified by BWS 2/15/22
+# modified by BWS
+# since v2:
 # Now disallows multi-bp variants in both ref and alt alleles
-# Now disallows missing data in either parent
+# Now disallows missing data in either parent (problem may be unique to HaplotypeCaller?)
 # Now includes parsing for phased genotypes
+# since v3: includes parsing for missing variants in parents on phased haplotype

 invcf = open('genotyped_cohort.vcf', 'rU')
 outfile = open('filtered_cohort.vcf', 'w')